Revisiting thermodynamics at the outskirts of the Perseus cluster with Suzaku: importance of modeling the Hot Galactic

+Here, $K_{500} = 106~ {\rm keV cm^{2}}(M_{500}/10^{14}M_\odot)^{2/3}(1/{f_{b}})^{2/3} E(z)^{-2/3}$, where $f_b$ is the baryon fraction and $E(z)$ is the ratio of the Hubble constant at redshift $z$ with its present value.
 Using the two-dimensional temperature slope and the three-dimensional density slope, we obtain the entropy slope of 0.81$\pm$0.25 for the relaxed arms (table \ref{tab:powerlaw2}).
 These values do not contradict the theoretical slope of 1.1.
 We also calculated $K$ using the weighted averages of $kT_{\rm ICM}$ shown in table \ref{tab:kt} and the power-law density profiles and got similar entropy profiles.
 As shown in figure \ref{fig:K}, from $\sim r_{500}$ to $r_{200}$, the derived entropy profiles for the relaxed and W arms are close to the theoretical expectation (equation \ref{eq.K}).
 Here, we assume $f_{b}=0.15$, based on the results described in section \ref{sec:fb}.
-Thus, the ICM in the Perseus cluster outskirts is heated by the gravitation as expected from numerical simulations.
+Thus, the ICM in the Perseus cluster outskirts is heated by the gravity as expected from numerical simulations.